winglessOracle/FastTrack/README.md

 5. **Viewing Your Fasting Log**
    - Tap the "View Fasting Log" button or the history icon in the top bar
    - Browse through your completed fasts, including duration and maximum state achieved
+   - **Sorting Options**: Sort your fasting entries by:
+     - Date (newest or oldest first)
+     - Duration (longest or shortest first)
+   - **Filtering**: Filter your fasting entries by fasting state to find specific achievements

 6. **Settings**
    - Tap the "Settings" button or the settings icon in the top bar